ATA82/MotifSearcher/Readme.md

 ## Licensing

-"The code in this project is licensed under MIT license."
+"The code in this project is licensed under GNU GENERAL PUBLIC LICENSE."